olamohamed30/-Numerical-Methods/README.md

 - May fail if \( f'(x_n) = 0 \) or if the initial guess is too far from the root.

 ---

-These explanations should provide a clear and concise overview for your README.
-Let me know if you’d like further refinement!